sean-chester/relational-databases/conceptual-design/README.md

 ## Submission

-If coding in Python, you should only submit one .py file, uncompressed, which implements the convert_to_table() function with the exact signature provided.
-If coding in C++, you should submit up to two files (one .cpp implementation file and one corresponding .hpp header file) that together implement the convert_to_table() function.
+You should only submit one .py file, uncompressed, which implements the convert_to_table() function with the exact signature provided.

 ## Evaluation